jacqueslethuaut/merge_dataframe_duplicated_rows/README.md

-# merge_dataframe_duplicated_rows
+# merge dataframe's duplicated rows

-Merge DataFrame duplicated rows instead of dropping them
+Merge DataFrame's duplicated rows instead of dropping them

 Sometimes it is better to merge all data when we find out duplicated rows